iamsmsr/TutorConnect-Personalized-online-tutoring-and-course-delivery-system/README.md

 📚 TutorConnect – Personalized Online Tutoring Platform (🚧 Under Construction)

-TutorConnect is an academic project for CSE471: System Analysis and Design, designed to deliver a personalized online tutoring and course delivery system.
+TutorConnect is an academic project for CSE471: System Analysis and Design, designed to deliver a RESTful web application that personalized online tutoring and course delivery system.
 It features role-based access, real-time interaction, and integrated learning tools tailored for students, tutors, and admins.

 🔧 Current Modules (In Progress)
 User & Profile Management: Secure sign-up/login, profile customization, feedback system, role management.